-To be eligible to receive the $10,000 the First Home Owners Grant in 2018, you need to be buying a house (or unit, apartment, townhouse, etc.) valued up to $750,000 that has never been lived in OR be building a house (or unit, apartment, townhouse, etc.) valued up to $750,000.
+To be eligible to receive the $10,000 the First Home Owners Grant in 2023, you need to be buying a new property valued up to $750,000 that has never been lived in OR be building a new property valued up to $750,000.

-There are some other criteria too, check whether you are eligible online here by answering a few questions on the State Revenue Office site.
+There are some other criteria too, check whether you are eligible online here by answering a few questions on the State Revenue Office website.

 First Home Guarantee

 The First Home Guarantee (formerly First Home Loan Deposit Scheme) is a Federal Government scheme designed to support eligible First Home Buyers nationwide, in Victoria and across Melbourne.
-Usually, a deposit of 20% is required to buy your home, however, the NHFIC are guaranteeing 15% of your deposit if you are eligible for the scheme.
+Usually, a deposit of 20% is required to buy your home without paying LMI, however, the NHFIC are guaranteeing up to 15% of your deposit if you are eligible for the scheme.
 This means you would only need 5% deposit to purchase your first home.
-There are limits on the property value but in good news the scheme has been expanded to a further 35,000 borrowers per financial year across 27 different lenders.
+There are limits on the property value but in good news the scheme has been expanded to a further 35,000 borrowers per financial year across 27 different lenders for FY22/23.